nextauthjs/next-auth/www/docs/providers.md

 	```
 	http://localhost:3000/api/auth/callback/twitter
 	```
-3. Create an .env file to the root of your project and add the client id and client secret.
+3. Create an .env file to the root of your project and add the client ID and client secret.
 For Twitter this would be:

 	```
 	TWITTER_ID=YOUR_TWITTER_CLIENT_ID